Inline linking: Server side

 Some servers are programmed to use the HTTP referer header to detect hotlinking and return a condemnatory message, commonly in the same format, in place of the expected image or media clip.
 Most servers can be configured to partially protect hosted media from inline linking, usually by not serving the media or by serving a different file.

 URL rewriting is often used (e.g., mod_rewrite with Apache HTTP Server) to reject or redirect attempted hotlinks to images and media to an alternative resource.
 Most types of electronic media can be redirected this way, including video files, music files, and animations (such as Flash).

-Other solutions usually combine URL rewriting with some custom complex server side scripting to allow hotlinking for a short time, or in more complex setups, to allow the hotlinking but return an alternative image with reduced quality and size and thus reduce the bandwidth load when requested from a remote server.
+Other solutions usually combine URL rewriting with some custom server side scripting to allow hotlinking for a short time, or in more complex setups, to allow the hotlinking but return an alternative image with reduced quality and size and thus reduce the bandwidth load when requested from a remote server.
 All hotlink prevention measures risk deteriorating the user experience on the third-party website.